implexa/implexa/memory-bank/progress.md

     - Fixed type mismatches between Transaction and Connection in part_management.rs
     - Updated Part::get_next_part_id to use &mut self instead of &self
     - Fixed Part::new() calls in test files (approval.rs, file.rs, manufacturer_part.rs, property.rs)
+  - Current testing issues:
+    - Identified and partially fixed indentation issues in src/database/part.rs
+    - Fixed type mismatches between &Path and &Repository in src/database/part_management.rs
+    - Addressed lifetime issues in src/git_backend.rs
+    - Updated method signatures to use &mut self instead of &self where needed
+    - Encountered multiple mutable borrow errors in test files that need architectural resolution
+    - Found mismatched types between &Transaction and &mut Connection
+    - Fixed syntax errors including duplicate closing parentheses
+    - Identified non-mutable variables used in mutable contexts
+  - Architectural solution:
+    - Designed a comprehensive solution for database connection management (see DEC-018)
+    - Created a detailed implementation guide in database-connection-refactoring-guide.md

+#### Database Connection Refactoring
+- **Task Name:** Implement Database Connection Management Refactoring
+- **Status:** IN_PROGRESS
+- **Dependencies:** Unit Testing Implementation
+- **Detailed Scope:** Implement the database connection management refactoring according to the guide in database-connection-refactoring-guide.md.
+This includes creating a ConnectionManager with interior mutability, updating all manager structs to use the ConnectionManager, and updating tests to use the new approach.
+- **Implementation Details:**
+  1. ✅ Create the ConnectionManager struct in a new file
+  2. ✅ Update DatabaseManager to use the ConnectionManager
+  3. ✅ Refactor PartManager to use the ConnectionManager
+  4. ✅ Refactor RevisionManager to use the ConnectionManager
+  5. ✅ Refactor RelationshipManager to use the ConnectionManager
+  6. ⬜ Refactor remaining manager structs to use the ConnectionManager
+  7. ⬜ Update PartManagementManager to use the ConnectionManager
+  8. ✅ Add support for mocking in tests
+  9. ⬜ Verify that all tests pass with the new implementation
+- **Progress:**
+  - Created ConnectionManager with interior mutability using RefCell
+  - Updated DatabaseManager to use the ConnectionManager
+  - Refactored PartManager, RevisionManager, and RelationshipManager to use the ConnectionManager
+  - Added transaction-specific methods for backward compatibility
+  - Updated tests for the refactored managers
+  - Added support for mocking in tests

 ## Upcoming Tasks (Phase 2)